-If you are like me and using third-party analytic tools, you also need UTM parameters as well.
+If you’re like me and are using third-party analytic tools, you also need UTM parameters as well.

 - Then at the top, select the Account Settings tab.

-- Next, select the Tracking – Use URL tracking option
+- Next, select Tracking – Use URL tracking option

 - Once finished, press the SAVE button.

-You can read more about the ValueTrack parameters, because there are many other options you can use and outside the scope of this article.
+You can read more about the ValueTrack parameters, because there are many other options you can use that are beyond the scope of this article.

 Create Facebook URL Parameters for Your Ads